imagekitio/docs-keep-a-changelog/api-reference/upload-file-api/client-side-file-upload.md

       url : authenticationEndpoint,
       method : "GET",
       dataType : "json",
+      // You can also pass headers and validate the request source in the backend, or you can use headers for any other use case.
+      headers: {
+        'Content-Type': 'application/json',
+        'Authorization': 'Bearer your-access-token',
+        'CustomHeader': 'CustomValue'
+      },
       success : function(body) {
         formData.append("signature", body.signature || "");
         formData.append("expire", body.expire || 0);